ArcticEcho/NFastTag/README.md

 # NFastTag

+*This fork alters the CD tagging rule slightly and aims to further improve performance.*

 NFastTag is a .NET port of Mark Watson's FastTag Part of Speech Tagger which was itself based on Eric Brill's trained rule set and English lexicon.

 Licensed under LGPL3 or Apache 2 licenses